BlocProtocol/BLOC-wiki/docs/about/Background-and-History.md

 It all started back in 2004 when Steve and Igor created a famous software for NEC mobile phones.
 Daniel managed to find a way to hack us, this is how we met.
 Since then we made miracles.
 Christophe at this time was our best customer and become a really close partner and propulsed us to wild mobile phone industry in China.

-FuriousTeam was born.
+[FuriousTeam](https://furiousteam.com was born.
 Our team of developers managed by Speedy spent a lot of late hours at the office polishing the best code for our websites.
 Later we understood that designs are a key feature for our projects and we met Thomas back in 2010.
 Maxime is a young member but a very important addition to our team concerning the upcoming iOs projects.
 Paul is the youngest of our team and he is ready to show you what is he capable of.

-Together we have built the world most famous mobile phone softwares and we are ready to entertain you with our new project [BLOC](https://bloc.money)
+Together we have built [FuriousGold](https://furiousgold.com) which is still today the world most advanced unlocking software for mobile phones and we are ready to entertain you with our new project [BLOC](https://bloc.money)